 The surface capsular polysaccharide of S. pneumoniae provokes a type-specific protective immune response and serves as the basis for serotyping of these organisms.
-More than 90 different pneumococcal serotypes have been identified.
+At least 99 different pneumococcal serotypes have been identified.
 Serotypes 6, 14, 18, 19, and 23 are the most prevalent, accounting for between 60 and 80 percent of infections depending upon the area of the world.
 (See "Microbiology and pathogenesis of Streptococcus pneumoniae", section on 'Capsule'.)

 - Nuorti JP, Whitney CG, Centers for Disease Control and Prevention (CDC).
 Prevention of pneumococcal disease among infants and children - use of 13-valent pneumococcal conjugate vaccine and 23-valent pneumococcal polysaccharide vaccine - recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep 2010; 59:1.

 - Advisory Committee on Immunization Practices.
 Preventing pneumococcal disease among infants and young children.
 Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep 2000; 49:1.